Becoming a Member

-Potential new training members will be invited to attend training, and we recommend that they train for up to a month before applying for full membership.
+Potential new training members will be invited to attend training.
 After attending trial sessions prospective members will be required to pay the annual membership fee and ongoing training fees (track pass).

 If your child is aged between 8 and 17 and you wish to join the club, you should apply and we will let you know as soon as possible whether or not we are able to offer a place, and if not, then how long the wait is expected to be.
 The length of the waiting list changes all the time, and the wait is longer for some age groups than others.

 We also offer a reduced rate for families with 3 or more club members; the membership price will be £55 each for the first two members, then free for other family members, one of whom must be a junior.
 If you wish to apply for Family Membership, complete the JOIN US form below and we’ll sort it out for you.